Ariel Sharon Park stands on top of a former waste dump named Hiriya. And once completed, it will be the biggest park in the middle east.

 I was afraid there would be some smell, but I did not feel any smell throughout my visits to the park.

-One downside of this park is that all trees are very young and small.
-Moreover, there are not many of them.
+One downside of this park is that all the trees are very young and small, and few are there.
 Thus, there is hardly any shade.
 As a result, I would not recommend visiting on hot days.

 Recycled Concrete

-From the ecological lake, we will continue to the viewpoints.
-And near point #2 (on the mountain map), you can see the story of the stones by the road.
+We will continue to the viewpoints from the ecological lake.
+Near point #2 (on the mountain map), you can see the story of the stones by the road.

 To moderated the angles of the mountain’s inner slopes, the planning team chose to use broken fragments of concrete recycled from construction waster.
 This use of construction waste mirrors the ecological principles for sustainable development implemented in the mountain plans.